 The vessels used in this fishery are generally monoxylous Ghanaian canoes of between 14 and 18 metres in length in the western stock and 6 to 18 metres in the northern and southern stocks.
 Most are powered by 10 or 25 hp engines.
 In some countries, some of the beach seines are not motorized.

-The time series of landings of Engraulis encrasicolus in the western stock (Ghana, Togo and Benin) from 1990 to 2004 where used for the production model.
+for the western stock (Côte d’Ivoire, Ghana, Togo and Benin) from 1990 to 2008 were used for the production model.

 For Engraulis encrasicolus

-: Ratio between the observed fishing mortality coefficient during the last year of the series and the coefficient that would provide a sustainable yield at the current biomass level.Discussion
+: Ratio between the fishing mortality coefficient observed over the last year of the series and the coefficient that would provide a sustainable yield at the current biomass level.Discussion

 Scientific AdviceFuture research

-for Management considerations
+for Management consideration

 Source of information